 Safety action 3: Can you demonstrate that you have transitional care services to support the Avoiding Term Admissions Into Neonatal units Programme?

-Safety action 4: Can you demonstrate an effective system of medical workforce planning to the required standard?
+Safety action 4: Can you demonstrate an effective system of clinical workforce planning to the required standard?

 Safety action 5: Can you demonstrate an effective system of midwifery workforce planning to the required standard?

-Safety action 6: Can you demonstrate compliance with all four elements of the Saving Babies’ Lives care bundle?
+Safety action 6: Can you demonstrate compliance with all five elements of the Saving Babies’ Lives care bundle Version 2?

-Safety action 7: Can you demonstrate that you have a patient feedback mechanism for maternity services and that you regularly act on feedback?
+Safety action 7: Can you demonstrate that you have a mechanism for gathering service user feedback, and that you work with service users through your Maternity Voices Partnership to coproduce local maternity services?

 Safety action 8: Can you evidence that 90% of each maternity unit staff group have attended an ‘in-house’ multi-professional maternity emergencies training session within the last training year?